A6 to M60 Link

 The SEMMMS Report recommended that a bypass be built to dual carriageway standard with at grade signal or roundabout junctions, although grade separation may still be considered at Stockport Road West, and Marple Road.
 Stockport Council is in the process of drawing up plans for the new layout, which will probably follow the old Department for Transport A6 (M) route.

 However, variations will be examined where there may be significant environmental benefits.

 The A6 to M60 Relief Road also incorporates the Stepping Hill Link Road which would connect the A6, Hazel Grove (near to Sainsbury’s) with the proposed A6 to M60 Relief Road.
 The SEMMMS report has recommended that a bypass be built to single carriageway standard with at grade signal or roundabout junctions.

 Stockport Council is currently reviewing the scheme, which will probably be shorter than the former Department for Transport scheme as it will be likely to join the New Relief Road scheme near Bean Leach Road and not at Offerton Road as in the former scheme.

 Business Case review and strategic outline business case

 In the March 2015 Budget Statement, Government granted £350,000 to the Greater Manchester Combined Authority (GMCA) to undertake a contemporary review of the case for the A6-M60 Relief Road.
 Transport for Greater Manchester is overseeing this work, on behalf of GMCA, working in partnership with Stockport Council.

-The work is being undertaken in two phases:
+The work was undertaken in two phases:

-- Stage 1: Review of previous outline Business Case (now complete)
+- Stage 1: Review of previous outline Business Case

-- Stage 2: Production of Strategic Outline Business Case (currently underway and planned to be completed in Spring 2017)
+- Stage 2: Production of Strategic Outline Business Case

 Further information on the two stages of the study, including a copy of the final Stage 1 Report is provided below.